mikependon/RepoDB/README.md

 RepoDb provide certain features of both lightweight-ORMs and full-ORMs.
 It helps the developer to simplify the “switchover” of when to use the “lightweight” and “advance” operations during the development.

-### It is high-performance
+### It is high-performant

-This refers to “how fast” RepoDb converts the raw data into a class object, and transport the class object as an actual data in the database.
+This refers to “how fast” RepoDb converts the raw data into a class object and transport the class object as an actual data in the database.

 RepoDb has its own compiler.
 It caches the “already-generated” compiled-ILs and compiled-Expressions and reusing them for the upcoming transformations.
 Furthermore, RepoDb also caches the “already-executed” operation-context and reusing it for future calls.